 Google revealed last year’s Android version, Android 9, accounted for 22.6 percent of the ecosystem since last August.
 And, that’s more than twice as good as the Android 7 to 8 update rate was the previous year.
 However, it’s still comparatively low relative to the iPhone update level less than a month after release, and iOS 13 now accounts for half of all iPhones.

-- You might be loving this app which really helps full to you: Android Emulator For Pc
+- You might be loving these apps which helps full to you: Android Emulator For Pc and Asphalt Nitro Mod Apk

 What’s new in the Android 10 update?

-The Android ten update brings a ton of new features, which Google has listed on its official page for the latest software.
+The Android ten update brings many new features, which Google has listed on its official page for the latest software.

-Among all the new updates, the long-awaited system-wide dark mode, which is also known as the Dark Theme, is the most significant shift from Android Pie in these devices.
+Among all the new updates, the long-awaited system-wide dark mode, also known as the Dark Theme, is the most significant shift from Android Pie.
 Features like iOS Gesture Navigation has also been added, along with specific privacy controls and Focus Mode.
 These feature updates are handy for keeping notifications off, especially when you need to get things done.

 There are also details on Project Mainline, which was introduced at Google IO 2019 that enables Google to beam over-the-air security updates to phones between significant updates.

-Google says that all of its first-party apps are committed to supporting the new Dark Theme, but not all of them have made the deadline for Android’s release.
+Google says that all of its first-party apps are committed to supporting the new Dark Theme, but not all of them have made Android’s release deadline.
 Gmail, for example, is still working on compatibility with the Dark Theme and won’t supposedly have the support for it until later this month.

 You can activate the Dark Theme in two different ways, and both of them appear in the notification panel.
 The first way is to switch between the default Light Theme and the new dark theme with a Dark Theme quick settings button.